mensonen/diameter/docs/guide/message.md

 assert ccr.multiple_services_credit_control[0].requested_service_unit.cc_total_octets == 0
 ```

-For AVPs not part of the RFCs, a [`find_avps`][diameter.message.Message.find_avps]
+For AVPs not part of the specification, a
-instance method is provided, which can be used to find any AVP within a message:
+[`find_avps`][diameter.message.Message.find_avps] instance method is provided,
+which can be used to find any AVP within a message:

 ```python
 from diameter.message import Message